marklogic-community/mongo2marklogic/README.md

 # Build

-To build mongo2marklogic, pull down the code from https://github.com/marklogic/mongo2marklogic and run
+To build the converter, pull down the code from https://github.com/marklogic/mongo2marklogic and run

     % ant jar